 All the temporal activities undertaken by the District – buying new properties, distributing Catholic literature, arranging pastoral visits, etc. - have as their only goal the strengthening of the Faith and the defense and restoration of true Christian culture.
 Whatever may be built, printed, published, or produced should thus reflect the greatness of God, the beauty of His gifts, the purity of His ways, and the unceasing care for His children.

 Fr.
-Jurgen Wegner, District Superior of the SSPX's United States of America District
+John Fullerton, District Superior of the SSPX's United States of America District

 The District Superior is responsible for the pastoral, spiritual, and temporal administration of the District according to the Statutes and spirit of the Society of Saint Pius X. He reviews the files of aspirants to the priesthood and organizes the foundation of priories, retreat centers, and schools.
 He authorizes the opening of new chapels, submits the names of the priors to the Superior General, and appoints the prior's assistants and the Brothers entrusted to him.